 Amita Sudhir, MD – Residency Program Director

 Amita Sudhir is a graduate of this residency program (2007) and also completed a fellowship in medical education.
 Originally from India, she attended college at Swarthmore College and medical school at the University of Virginia.
 Her interests in emergency medicine include procedural education, global health, and writing about medicine for the general public.
 Her interests outside medicine include travel, skiing, gardening, reading, and food.
 She has two children and 2 dogs (Pasha and Snowy).

 Heather Lounsbury, MD – Assistant Residency Program Director

 Heather Lounsbury is also a graduate of this residency program and completed a fellowship in medical education.
-Originally from Arizona, she attended college at the University of Arizona and medical school at Creighton University.
+Originally from Arizona, she attended undergrad at Creighton University and then medical school at University of Arizona.
 Her interests in emergency medicine include medical education, teaching with chalk talks, and cardiovascular medicine research.
 Her interests outside medicine include travel (she aims to reach every continent soon), reading, and vegan cooking.
-She has 3 children, 3 dogs (Bear, Panda, and Dobson) and a cat.
+She has 3 children, 3 dogs (Bear, Panda, and Dobson), and a cat.